 A complete business continuity solution using a replica data center can also be established upon request by the Client at its cost if a real-time recovery capability is required.

-In the event of a Catastrophic Failure, the following procedures will be executed to restore relevant systems and Services, upon the receipt of a catastrophic failure notification from Amazon Web Services region where the hosted Services were provisioned.
+In the event of a Catastrophic Failure, the following procedures will be executed to restore relevant systems and Services, upon the receipt of a catastrophic failure notification from our Cloud Hosting Provider region where the hosted Services were provisioned.

 The database and server restoration process: